hemanta212/blogger-cli/docs/conversion.md

 # Conversion
 Blogger uses python-markdown and nbconvert library to convert your posts to html and injects snippets to it.
-Thus markdown, jupyter and html are supported files.
+Thus markdown(.md), jupyter(.ipynb) and html(.html) are supported files.

 You can convert any number of files, folder you like at once.
 However they are treated as a batch i.e if you provide a topic option in command then every blog converted from that command will be under same topic.
 Various options are available to you in convert command.
 See all [here](#Conversion-options).